Meet Our Mascot

 1 /

-• For Thanksgiving Luke surprised students and dressed up as a turkey.
-Here he is posing next to an inflatable turkey in Grotto Commons.
+For Thanksgiving, Luke surprised students by dressing up as a turkey.
+He teamed with an inflatable gobbler to greet diners in Grotto Commons.

 Luke standing with inflatable turkey